mostafa-k-m/Fishers-Linear-Discriminant/README.md

 ## Testing the model on a three-class, four-feature dataset
-This is the Iris dataset that is bundled with Sci-Kit learn.
+For this we will use the Iris dataset.
 We will import four features from the dataset :
 1. Sepal Length in cm
 2. Sepal Width in cm
-3. Petal WLength in cm
+3. Petal Length in cm
-4. Petal idth in cm
+4. Petal Width in cm

 We will import our points points as **_X_** and their labels as **_t_**.